Are you an enterprise looking for the best CMS to suit your business needs and help you grow? You’ve come to the right place!

 1. The Community Culture

-2. WP Is Reliable
+2. WordPress Is Reliable

-WP is developed by some of the very best developers, coders, and testers on the planet.
-It is hard to find better people involved in a single project the way they are in WP.
+However, WordPress is developed by some of the very best developers, coders, and testers on the planet.
+It is hard to find more talented people involved in a single project the way they are in WP.

-The fact that WP is not owned and managed by a single entity actually works in their favor here.
+The fact that WP is not owned and managed by a single entity actually works in its favor here.
 The chances of abandonment are close to zero and with the support of the community, it is likely to continue to improve.

 4. Flexible Enough